SushyDev/pod-link/README.md

 Regex is handled by golang's default regex implementation so any limitations there will apply here.

 ### Example config
-Open the config.yml in the repo files
+Open the `config.example.yml` in the repo files

-To make `pod-link` actually do something you must set the notification webhook in overseerr to the url of the project (by default `localhost:8080/webhook`)

 ## Credits
 [Plex Debrid](https://github.com/itsToggle/plex_debrid/) A lot of the inspiration